RestAuth/server/doc/config/backends.rst

 backend is used to create and delete users as well as to check and update a users password.

-.. autoclass:: RestAuth.backends.django_backend.DjangoUserBackend
+.. autoclass:: backends.django_backend.DjangoUserBackend
-.. autoclass:: RestAuth.backends.memory_backend.MemoryUserBackend
+.. autoclass:: backends.memory_backend.MemoryUserBackend

 .. _property-backends: